victoire1806/ProfessionalPortfolio/README.md

 11. THEN I am presented with a responsive layout that adapts to my viewport.

 ## Credits
-- Study Group with Cohort Claudia, James,  Shana, Gospel, and Rachel
+- Study Group with Cohort Claudia, James, Gospel, and Rachel
   -   Class Notes by Ben Wright
   -   My friend Google
   -   MDN Web Docs.